janparttimaa/onboard-ubuntu-desktop-to-microsoft-intune/README.md

 Repository to onboard Ubuntu Desktop to Microsoft Intune.

 Onboarding Ubuntu Desktop will include following actions:
-1. Enabling Firewall (ufw if not enabled already).
+1. Enabling Firewall - ufw (if not enabled already).
 2. Checking for updates and install all available ones.
 3. Downloading and installing Microsoft Edge (Stable).
 4. Downloading and installing Intune Company Portal.